Geometry-of-numbers methods over global fields I: Prehomogeneous vector spaces: Parametrization of quadratic, cubic, quartic, and quintic extensions of a fixed global field

 The representations $(G_n,V_n)$ are {\it prehomogeneous}, that is, the action of $G_n(\C)$ on $V_n(\C)$ consists of a single open orbit (in the Zariski topology); see~\cite{SK}.
 It follows that for each $n$, the ring of relative invariants for the representation $V_n$ of $G_n$ is generated by a single element which we refer to as the {\it discriminant} and denote by $\Delta=\Delta_n$.
 The condition of being a relative invariant means that $\Delta_n(g\cdot v)=\chi(g)^k\Delta_n(v)$ for $g\in G_n(\C)$ and $v\in V_n(\C)$ for $k$ independent of $g$ and $v$.
 It is easy to check that $k=2$ in all our cases.
+We note that the constant $c$ in Theorems \ref{thmainfield}, \ref{thmainfield2} and \ref{thmainfieldS} when $F$ is a number field arises as $1/k$.

 For any $v\in \bG_a$, we have $\Delta_2(v) = v$.
 For any binary cubic form $ax^3+bx^2y+cxy^2+dy^3\in\Sym^3(2)$, we have